pooki3bear/pookiepack/WHATDO.md

-# PookiePack detailed description
+# PookiePack Detailed Description

 ## What does PookiePack do?

-Creates a restore point so the user can roll back
+Creates a restore point so the user can roll back.

 Configure explorer.exe properly: enables hidden files, always shows file extension, etc Configure default launch options for dangerous file types to open in sublime, N++, or notepad.exe